How Can I Keep Track of My Spending Patterns?

 You Might Be Surprised to See Where Your Money Goes

 Have you ever tried to lose weight by keeping a record of everything you eat?
 Sometimes the results are surprising.
 You may not realize just how many cookies you consume until you track the data.
 Budgeting is similar.
 You may not realize how much money you’re spending on coffee, food, or clothes until you track the data.
-Logging your dietary habits helps you develop an accurate idea of how many calories, carbs, or fat grams you consume every day.
+Logging your dietary habits helps you develop an accurate idea of how many calories you consume every day.
 Similarly, tracking your spending habits helps you discover how much money you’re spending – which might be wildly different from the amount you think you’re spending.

-Today’s variety of payment methods can make tracking your expenses tough.
+The variety of payment methods can make tracking your expenses tough.
 How can a person reasonably keep track of every single cash, credit card, debit card, check, automatic bank withdrawal, and PayPal transaction?
 There are many ways to track spending and adhere to a personal budget.

 Stop Using Cash

 You have automatic, electronic records of every credit card, debit card, check, automatic bank withdrawal and PayPal transaction.
-The only type of transaction that isn’t automatically recorded is cash.
+The only type of transaction that isn’t recorded automatically is cash.

-Try The Envelope System
+The Envelope System

 At the beginning of each week, stuff envelopes with cash.
 Dedicate each envelope to a particular spending category, and note the amount you put into each envelope.
 For example, your envelopes might be labeled “Lunch $25,” “Gasoline $75” and “Target $40.”
 Since you can’t perfectly predict all your expenses, especially in the beginning, keep one “Miscellaneous” envelope as well.

 At the end of the week, note the amount you have left in each envelope.
 Your lunch envelope, for example, may have $5 left.
 Your gasoline envelope may have $12 remaining.
 Your Target envelope may have gone “over budget” – you had to use $10 from the “Miscellaneous” envelope to cover the shortcoming.
 This is an easy way to track your spending.
 You’ll see your spending habits within broad categories without enduring the hassle of detailing every transaction.

 Mark It Down

 Keep a small notebook and pen in your purse or pocket, and log every transaction there.
 You could also log it into an app.
 The advantage?
 You’ll think harder about each expense.
 Writing down every transaction causes you to be more conscious about your spending habits at the moment you’re making the transaction.